ruippgoncalves/Project-Matdown/readme.md

 ##  What is Matdown?

-**Matdown** is a compact, dependency-free equation parser that turns lightweight math expressions into styled, semantic HTML — no LaTeX, no external libraries, no regrets.
+**Matdown** is a compact, dependency-free equation editor that turns lightweight math expressions into styled, semantic HTML — no LaTeX, no external libraries, no regrets.

 It’s inspired by the realization that game engines, like cloud services, are just real-time systems — and HTML/CSS are expressive primitives that deserve more credit.